Religion in Western Ganga kingdom: Jainism

 Jains worshipped the twenty four Tirthankaras (Jinas), whose images were consecrated in their temples.
 Some scholars believe that Jain worship was not meant to gain boons or favours from the deity, rather to meditate and obtain perfection through detachment.
 However one historian claims a study of contemporary Jain literature reveals that spiritual and temporal benefits ware sought.
 The assignment of creative and destructive powers to tirthankars is considered a parallel to the beliefs of Hindus who assigned these powers to Brahma, Vishnu and Shiva, the holy trinity (Trimurti).
 The worship of the footprint of spiritual leaders such as those of Bhadrabahu in Shravanabelagola from the 10th century is considered a parallel to Buddhism.
 Some brahminical influences are seen in the consecration of the Gomateshwara monolith which is the statue of Bahubali, the son of tirthankar Adinatha (just as Hindus worshipped the sons of Shiva).

 The worship of subordinate deities such as yakshas and yakshinis, earlier considered as mere attendants of the tirthankaras, was a development of the 7th century to 12th century.
 This is considered the beginning of devotional cults which elevated yakshi Jvalamalini Kalpa and Bhairava Padmavati Kalpa to deity status.
 Jvalamalini, depicted with flames issuing forth from her head and holding such attributes as a bow, shield, arrows, sword, discuss (cakra) etc., in her eight arms and riding a buffalo was the attendant of the eighth tirthankara, Chandraprabha.
 Padmavati was the yaksi of the twenty-third tirthankara, Parshva, and may have been derived from the Hindu namesake.
 Cult worship is considered consistent with the assimilation of forest and tribal dwellers into the Jain faith and a caste based society.
 While asceticism was upheld in the earlier period, an increased inflow of endowments from wealthy merchants and royalty made monks more settled in temples.
 Prayers, chantings, decoration and anointment of the deity in Digambara temples were carried out by upajjhayas or acharyas.
-In contrast, lay devotees in Svetambara derasars undertook these activities and the temple staff merely did the cleaning.
+In contrast, lay devotees in Śvetāmbara derasars undertook these activities and the temple staff merely did the cleaning.
 Ascetics did not indulge in any direct contact with the image of the deity, rather they spent time in penance and contemplation.
 A historian has proposed that Jain temples may have employed courtesans (Devadasi or Sule) though this may have been a post 10th century development.